JoccaGit/HTML5-Template/README.md

 # An HTML5 Template
-A responsive template with vanilla CSS and JS.<br>
+A responsive template with vanilla CSS and JS and jQuery.
-No frameworks (except for jQuery).

-Handy for comparing with for example Bootstrap CSS code and for creating a working layout for a site without the help of a framework.
+Handy for comparing with for example Bootstrap CSS code and for creating a working layout for a site without for example Bootstrap.
+The layout is float-based.
+Update 2018:
+Maybe it's advisable to replace the floats with a flex-box layout.
+See the credits.

 ### The Goal
 To have an HTML5 template-site with a header, a main menu (and alternate menu),